muzzol/dormit/README.md

 * TW_ACCOUNT : you own twitter account
 * INTERACT : all accounts you'll use followers to create activity

-you can also create a conf file in the same directory as the script to prevent losing your conf when updating. the script must be named **dormit-tw.conf** and here is a sample:
+you can also create a conf file to prevent losing your conf when updating. the script must be named **dormit-tw.conf** and must be in the same directory as the script.

+here is a sample:
 ```
 # basic settings
 #################